Maximal dispersion of adaptive random walks

-It is then clear that the observable $C_n$ is a random variable of the random walk process that represents the fluctuating version of $h$, viz.\ the fluctuating trajectory entropy~\cite{Seifert2005} (sometimes called self-process~\cite{Touchette2009}).
+where $\rho = \{ \rho_i \} $ and $\pi=\{ \pi_{ij} \}$ are the stationary distribution and the transition probability matrix of\newtexttwo{ the random walk.} \deletetext{It is then clear that}Eventually, the observable $C_n$ is a random variable of the random walk process that represents the fluctuating version of $h_{U}$, viz.\ the fluctuating trajectory entropy~\cite{Seifert2005,Touchette2009}.

-The finite-time fluctuating nature of $C_n$ around $c^*$ is what interest us here.
+The finite-time fluctuating nature of $C_n$ around \deletetext{$c^*$ }its typical value $h_U = \sum_{i \in V} \rho_i \ln k_i$ is of interest \deletetext{what interest us} here.
 A complete understanding of the fluctuations is given by the probability density $P_n(c) \coloneqq P(C_n = c)$, which is known to have the large deviation form

-where $o(n)$ denotes corrections smaller than linear in $n$.
-The focus thus moves onto studying the non-negative large deviation rate function $I$ given by the leading exponential behaviour in Eq.\ \eqref{eq:Rate}, characterized by having a unique zero in $c^*$.
+with the non-negative large deviation rate function $I(c)$ characterizing the leading behavior of $P_n(c)$ and \deletetext{where }$o(n)$ denot\deletetext{es}ing corrections smaller than linear in $n$.
+The focus thus moves onto studying \deletetext{the non-negative large deviation rate function }$I$\deletetext{ given by the leading exponential behaviour} in Eq.\ \eqref{eq:Rate}, \deletetext{characterized by having}which has a unique zero \deletetext{in $c^*$}\newtexttwo{at }\newtexttwo{$c^*= $} $h_U$.
 The rate function can be calculated by means of the so-called G\"{a}rtner--Ellis theorem~\cite{DenHollander2000,Touchette2009,Dembo2010}, which states that $I$ is given by the Legendre--Fenchel transform of the scaled cumulant generating function (SCGF)

 as this last is differentiable for a finite graph~\cite{Dembo2010}.
-In particular, as the URW is an ergodic Markov process, the SCGF can be obtained as
+In particular, as \deletetext{the}URW is an ergodic Markov process, the SCGF can be obtained as

 where $\zeta_s$ is the dominant eigenvalue of the so-called tilted matrix $\tilde{\Pi}_s = \left\lbrace \left( \tilde{\pi}_s \right)_{ij} \right\rbrace$, with components